Linda McCartney: Tributes and dedications

-In June 1998, the artist Brian Clarke exhibited The Glass Wall (Dedicated to Linda McCartney), a 1,012 square foot artwork in stained glass, at the Tony Shafrazi Gallery in New York.
+In June 1998, the artist Brian Clarke exhibited The Glass Wall (Dedicated to Linda McCartney), a 1,012 sqft artwork in stained glass, at the Tony Shafrazi Gallery in New York.
 Created by Clarke between 1997–98, a period in which he and McCartney exhibited their collaborations in photography and stained glass together at the Swiss National Museum of Glass Arts in Romont, the artwork—which takes as its motif the fleur-de-lys or lily, cited as Linda's favourite flower—was renamed in tribute to her after her death.
-The exhibition, of the same name, ran until September 1998, after which The Glass Wall was acquired by the Corning Museum of Glass, and installed as part of its permanent collection in Steuben.
+The exhibition, of the same name, ran until September 1998, after which The Glass Wall was acquired by the Corning Museum of Glass, and installed as part of its permanent collection in Corning, Steuben County, New York.
 After her death, the Edinburgh International Film Festival premiered Wide Prairie, a six-minute cartoon fantasy film McCartney made with director Oscar Grillo.

 In April 1999, Paul McCartney performed at the "Concert for Linda" tribute at the Royal Albert Hall, organized by two of their friends, Chrissie Hynde and Carla Lane.
 Among the artists who performed, besides Paul, were George Michael, the Pretenders, Elvis Costello, Tom Jones, and Neil Finn.
 Paul closed the concert by dedicating the event to Linda, whom he called his "beautiful baby," and their children.

-On 19 July 1999, just a few yards from Calderstones House in Liverpool, Paul officially opened the Linda McCartney Children's Play Area in Calderstones Park, unveiling a plaque at the entrance and planting a Cypress Oak tree (Quercus fastigiata) nearby overlooking the play area.
+On 19 July 1999, Paul opened the Linda McCartney Children's Play Area in Calderstones Park in Liverpool, unveiling a plaque at the entrance and planting a cypress oak tree nearby overlooking the play area.

-In January 2000, Paul made donations in excess of $2,000,000 for cancer research at the Memorial Sloan-Kettering Cancer Center in New York and the Arizona Cancer Center in Tucson, where Linda received treatment.
+In January 2000, Paul made donations in excess of $2,000,000 for cancer research at the Memorial Sloan-Kettering Cancer Center in New York and the University of Arizona Cancer Center in Tucson, where Linda received treatment.
 The donations, through the Garland Appeal, were made on the condition that no animals would be used for testing.
-Also in 2000, The Linda McCartney Centre, a cancer clinic, opened at The Royal Liverpool University Hospital.
-In November 2002, the Linda McCartney Kintyre Memorial Trust opened a memorial garden in Campbeltown near where the family's Scottish farmhouse was located, with a bronze statue of her created by sculptor Jane Robbins, Paul's cousin.
+Also in 2000, the Linda McCartney Centre, a cancer clinic, opened at The Royal Liverpool University Hospital.
+In November 2002, the Linda McCartney Kintyre Memorial Trust opened a memorial garden in Campbeltown Library and Museum near where the family's Scottish farmhouse was located, with a bronze statue of her created by sculptor Jane Robbins, Paul's cousin.